anantgupta2/10K-Filings-Summarizer/README.md

 ### Tech Stack
 I used python because I am proficient in the language and it is very simple to make API calls usin python.
 I used Flask for the app because that was the simplest app coding I could find (I am not very familiar with making apps/websites).
+User may change the structure and deploy their own app using the functions provided.

 ### Outputs
 A few outputs have been stored in Tesla_output.txt and Doordash_output.txt

 ### Link to the recording : https://youtu.be/r6ZsNU_yoW0

-## Updates for May 10
-I realized that there was a HUGE mistake in my data parsing and I had to end up changing a lot of the code.
-The core intuition is still the same but the "general" and  "both" options replace the formerly "slow" option whereas the "financial" option replaces the old "fast" option.
-The processing is very slow (as should be expected).
-My previous submission was basically doing nothing but operating on data it already had (which I just counted as the LLM being stupid but it was me who was beng stupid).
-If nothing, I at east learned that the LLMs are not as bad at data processing as I thought they would be.

-I recommend using financial as the other ones are slower (but if the LLM responds fast, other might also be good).

 ### Google API Key
 Please download your own google API key from https://aistudio.google.com/app/apikey.